-PricewaterhouseCoopers LLP, Chartered Professional Accountants, are the Company's auditors and have prepared an opinion with respect to the Company's consolidated financial statements as at and for the year ended December 31, 2020 and the effectiveness of the Company's internal control over financial reporting as at December 31, 2020.
-PricewaterhouseCoopers LLP report that they are independent of the Company in accordance with the Chartered Professional Accountants of British Columbia Code of Professional Conduct and the rules of the Public Company Accounting Oversight Board.
+PricewaterhouseCoopers LLP, Chartered Professional Accountants, are Teck's independent auditors and have issued an independent auditor's report dated February 23, 2022 with respect to Teck's consolidated financial statements as at and for the years ended December 31, 2021 and December 31, 2020 and the effectiveness of Teck's internal control over financial reporting as at December 31, 2021.

+PricewaterhouseCoopers LLP report that they are independent with respect to Teck within the meaning of the Chartered Professional Accountants of British Columbia Code of Professional Conduct and the rules of the Public Company Accounting Oversight Board.